pixelchai/NightBotNowPlaying/README.md

 Please ensure you have edited the provided `auth.json` file as in the instructions above.

 #### 'Unknown error occurred'
-Please ensure that the 'Redirect URI' field when adding an application to NightBot is exactly `http://localhost:5771`, and with no trailing backslash.
+This error message may be shown on the NightBot website when clicking the "Allow" button in the steps above.
+If so, please ensure that the 'Redirect URI' field when adding an application to NightBot is exactly `http://localhost:5771`, and with no trailing backslash.
 You can update/check the 'Redirect URI' field by visiting https://nightbot.tv/account/applications and clicking the orange edit button ([screenshot](res/applications_page_2.png)).
+See discussion of this issue here: [#3](https://github.com/pixelchai/NightBotNowPlaying/issues/3).